JaysonChiang/react-redux-router-ts-sample/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App TypeScript](https://github.com/wmonk/create-react-app-typescript).

 # React-Redux-Router-TS-Sample